netbrain/zwift/README.md

 - Docker: prefer setting `VGA_DEVICE_FLAG="--gpus=all"`.
 If Docker ≥ 25 is configured with CDI
   (`nvidia-ctk runtime configure --enable-cdi`), `VGA_DEVICE_FLAG="--device=nvidia.com/gpu=all"` also works.

-If you're running Docker with CDI and Zwift fails to launch, try the long form `VGA_DEVICE_FLAG="--device=nvidia.com/gpu=all"`
+If you're running Docker with CDI and zwift fails to launch, try the long form `VGA_DEVICE_FLAG="--device=nvidia.com/gpu=all"`
 (instead of `"--gpus=all"`).

 See <https://github.com/netbrain/zwift/issues/208> for context.